-In the experiment that considers only nadir altimeters (OSSE1), the error regarding SSH in ocean analysis is 20-30% of the variance of the SSH signal in the NR ( $VAR^$ in Table 4).
-Large errors were observed in occurrence of the main features of the ocean circulation in the IBI region, both in the northern (e.g. North Atlantic Drift) and southern part of the domain (e.g. Azores Current), as well as in the Bay of Biscay.
+In the experiment which considers only nadir altimeters (OSSE1) the error of the SSH in the ocean analysis represents \sim 20-30 % of the variance of the SSH signal in the NR (VAR in Table 3).
+One of the most significant results of this work is about the impact of a constellation of satellites which combines nadir altimeters and one wide-swath instrument (OSSE2).
+Comparing the SSH in the ocean analysis with the "truth" data, the results showed a significant positive impact in the system

-One of the most significant results of this study concern the impact of a constellation of satellites combining nadir altimeters and one wide-swath instrument (OSSE2).
-Comparing the SSH in ocean analysis with the "truth" data, the results showed a significant positive impact on the system and a reduction of the variance of the error $(ER^)$ of up to $\sim 30\%$ was observed, with respect to the error observed assimilating the data of a constellation of three conventional altimeters (Figure 4).
-It is interesting to note that, if the shelf areas were excluded, the variance of the error increased in OSSE1, while in the experiments with wide-swath data a similar degree of error was observed over the whole domain (VarError) in Table 4), underlining the impact of future measurements in the open ocean.
-As a consequence, the $ER^$ in OSSE2 for ocean areas with a bathymetry deeper than 200 metres was $\sim 35\%$ greater than for OSSE1 over the same spatial domain.
-The impact of wide-swath altimetry measurements can be noticed over the entire spatial domain and in particular in the areas of the ocean characterized by the signature of the North Atlantic, Azores and Canary Currents and in the occurrence of mesoscale eddies in the Bay of Biscay, where large errors were observed considering only nadir altimeters.
+- and a reduction of the variance of the error (ER^) up to order of $\sim 30\%$ was observed, with respect to the error observed assimilating the data of a constellation of three conventional altimeters (Figure 4).
+It is interesting to notice that taking out the shelf areas the variance of the error increased in OSSE1, while in the experiments with wide-swath data had a similar order, with respect to the error observed over the whole domain (VarError in Table 3), underlining the impact of future measurements in the open ocean.
+As a consequence, the ER^ in OSSE2 increased up to the order of $\sim 35\%$ considering the ocean areas with a bathymetry deeper than 200 metres, with respect to OSSE1 over the same spatial domain. - In terms of VAR^ , OSSE2 also shows a 6 % reduction with respect to OSSE1.
+A larger impact was observed in the ocean forecast (Figure 5), where the ER^ increased up to the order of ~ 20 %, considering the last (5th) day of ocean forecast (Table 4).
+When nadir altimeters were combined with a constellation of two wide-swath altimeters (OSSE3), the impact on the ocean analysis and forecasting system was even more significant, with an ER^ in the order of 40-45 % considering the entire - 30 IBI domain.
+The impact of the repetitivity of wide-swath data can be noticed comparing the results in OSSE3 and OSSE2.
+A difference of ~ 10 %, in terms of ER^ , was observed considering the data of two wide-swath missions in OSSE3, with respect to those obtained assimilating a single wide-swath altimeter in OSSE2.
+The positive impact observed was mainly due to improvements in the representation of SSH variability in the Bay Biscay and in the occurrence of the Azores current (Figure was used in OSSE4 (0.4 - 1 cm), relative to the error used in other OSSEs.
+The results showed a larger ER^ , in the order of 7-8 % (Figure 6), with respect to the experiment which consider the same constellation of satellite altimeters (OSSE3) but a larger instrumental error (0.8 - 2 cm).
+In particular in OSSE4 was observed the largest ER^ (~ 50 %) and the errors represent the smallest portion (10-15 %) of the "observed" ocean variability (VAR^).

-$VAR^$ was also 6 % lower for OSSE2 than for OSSE1.
-A larger impact was observed in the ocean forecast (Figure 5), where the $ER^$ increased by about $\sim$ 20 %, considering the last (5th) day of ocean forecast (Table 5).
-When nadir altimeters were combined with a constellation of two wide-swath altimeters (OSSE3), the impact on the ocean analysis and forecasting system was even more significant, with an $ER^$ of approximately 40-45 % considering the entire IBI domain.
-A comparison of the results of OSSE3 and OSSE2 shows the impact of the higher repeat cycle of wide-swath data.
-A difference of $\sim$ 10 %, in terms of $ER^$ , was observed considering the data of two wide-swath missions in OSSE3, with respect to those obtained assimilating a single wide-swath altimeter in OSSE2.
-The positive impact observed was mainly due to improvements in the representation of SSH variability in the Bay of Biscay and in the occurrence of the Azores Current (Figure 6).
-Comparing OSSE2 and OSSE3, it is also interesting to note the impact on the forecasting of the SSH.
-A constellation of two wide-swath altimeters shows a significant $ER^$ in the ocean forecast till the $5^{th}$ ( $\sim$ 28 %) day of forecast, which almost corresponds to the error reduction observed at the $1^{th}$ day of forecast (Table 5) considering only a single wide-swath altimeter (29 %).
+6).
+Inter-comparing OSSE2 and OSSE3, it is also interesting to notice the impact on the forecasting of the SSH.
+A constellation of two wide-swath altimeters shows a significant ER^ in the ocean forecast till the 5th (~28 %) day of forecast, which almost corresponds to the error reduction observed at the 1st day of forecast considering only a single wide-swath altimeter (29 %).

-Looking at the sensitivity of the system to the instrumental error of wide-swath data, a smaller radar interferometer noise was used in OSSE4 $(0.4 - 1 \ cm)$ , relative to the error used in other OSSEs.
-The results showed a larger $ER^$ , of the order of 7-8 % (Figure 6), with respect to the experiment considering the same constellation of satellite altimeters (OSSE3) but a larger instrumental error $(0.8 - 2 \ cm)$ .
-This involve a further improvement in representing the ocean dynamics due to the main ocean currents and mesoscale structures which characterize the SSH variability in the IBI region.
+Looking at the sensitivity of the system to the instrumental error of wide-swath data, a smaller radar interferometer noise

-In particular, the largest $ER^$ ( $\sim$ 50 %) was observed in OSSE4 and the errors represent the smallest portion (10-15 %) of the "observed" ocean variability ( $VAR^$ ).

-The results of the impact of wide-swath altimetry data on the SSH in ocean analysis are summarized in Table 4.
+The results of the impact of wide-swath altimetry data on the representation of the SSH in the ocean analysis are summarized 10 in Table 3.